+The 14-week ideaSpark course is grounded in a design process that includes discovery, ideation, prototyping, user testing and sharing.
 Jr. High students begin using computer science as a problem-solving tool.
-The 14-week ideaSpark course is grounded in a design thinking process that includes discovery, ideation, prototyping, user testing and sharing.
-Students develop proficiency in computer programming languages and collaborate on their own creative project, from mobile apps to websites.
-At the end of the semester, student teams share their projects at a Demo Day event with family, mentors and sponsors in the audience.
+They develop proficiency in computer programming languages and collaborate to complete their own creative project, with possibilities ranging from mobile apps to websites.
+At the end of the semester, student teams share their projects at Demo Day with family, mentors and sponsors in the audience.

 - Experience computational thinking as a way of addressing issues relevant, not just to them, but the world around them